kikuomax/tweetscape-streams/docs/processing-queue.md

 - Step 6 fails because the Twitter rate limit has been reached.

 1. The `account addition workflow` tells `Indexer` the Twitter rate limit holds the `task` back.
-2. The `account addition workflow` waits for 15 minutes.
+2. The `account addition workflow` waits until the Twitter rate limit is lifted.
 3. The `account addition workflow` resumes the subscenario from Step 6.

 TBC: Or should we immediately fail?